InnerWar01/Travel-Website/README.md

 # Travel-Website
 My first website dedicated to those who are interested in visiting Australia.
 It was done as a project for a course in my second year of bachelor.
+For a more thorough description of the website check "A LIRE.docx".

 1) Install an application that allows to manage a server and databases (e.g. WampServer)